-(a) describe both the reason for the destruction of the city of Pompeii and the reason that it remained so well preserved
+I no e author's purpose for writing this passage was to A describe both the reason for the destruction of the city of Pompeii and the reason that it remained so well pre eserved

-^(B) point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of that city

-© suggest that 19th-century scholars should have taken more care to preserve the graffiti that once adorned walls in the ancient city of Pompeii

-(D) explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings found on social media

-Which is the closest antonym for the word erode?

-- (A) restore

-- B circulate

-- © vanish

-- b transform

-Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its destruction.
-She would find most of her information .

-(on a map showing the location of Mount Vesuvius

-- (B) in a TV program titled "Everyday Life in the City of Pompeii" - © on a webpage describing how people escaped from the city of Pompeii - D in a documentary about the largest volcanic eruptions in recorded history

-Read this passage from the Article: Read this passage from the Article:

-Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation.
+B point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of that city © suggest that 19th-century scholars should have taken more care to preserve the graffiti that once adorned walls in the ancient city of Pompeii D explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings found on social media Question 4 Which is the closest antonym for the word erode ?
+(A) restore B circulate © vanish D transform Question 5 Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its destruction.
+She would find most of her information on a map showing the location of Mount Vesuvius in a TV program titled "Everyday Life in the City of Pompeii" © on a webpage describing how people escaped from the city of Pompeii in a documentary about the largest volcanic eruptions in recorded history Question 6 Read this passage from the Article: Read this passage from the Article: Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation.
 The volcanic debris protected the ruins from the elements until excavations of the site began in the mid-18th century.
 And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering a unique window into ancient Roman everyday life.

-In this passage, the word excavation means .

-- (A) an action or event witnessed by a number of people - ^(B) the act of digging away the earth that covers something - © a plan that comes together after a great deal of effort - (D) the process of creating something new or unusual
+In this passage, the word excavation means A an action or event witnessed by a number of people B the act of digging away the earth that covers something © a plan that comes together after a great deal of effort the process of creating something new or unusual